jjanbol/projects/README.md

 # 4. FlowiseAI explanation
 _____________________________________________________________________________________________________________________

-1. The structure of our flowise AI which is corresponding to the code:
+1. The structure of flowise AI which is corresponding to the code:
 Data Flow Architecture

 User Input (user_query, selected_language, selected_domain)\